pantor/ruckig/README.md

 InputParameter<6> input {8};
 OutputParameter<6> output {8};
 ```
 The `InputParameter` class takes the number of waypoints as an optional input, however usually you will fill in the values (and therefore reserve its memory) yourself.
-You can specify the kinematic limits for each section between two waypoints separately by using e.g. `input.per_section_max_velocity`.
+You can overwrite the global kinematic limits to specify limits for each section between two waypoints separately by using e.g. `input.per_section_max_velocity`.

 When using *intermediate positions*, both the underlying motion planning problem as well as its calculation changes significantly.
 Please find more information about generating trajectories with intermediate waypoints [here](https://docs.ruckig.com/md_pages_intermediate_waypoints.html).
 Setting *interrupt_calculation_duration* makes sure to be real-time capable by refining the solution in the next control invocation.
 Note that this is a soft interruption of the calculation.
 Currently, no minimum or discrete durations are supported when using intermediate positions.